-Probabilistic programming languages like Stan and Pymc3 have special DSLs for generalized linear models with data driven priors (bambi
+Probabilistic programming languages like Stan and Pymc3 have special DSLs for generalized linear models with data driven priors (bambi and stan_glm respectively).
+In this post, we'll throw together something comparable for Pyro.

 import os